 Jalapenos are a spicy pepper that are bursting with flavor, so they’re perfect to be pickled and sweetened up.
 By boiling them with sugar and vinegar, you create a beautiful balance between sweet, spicy, and acidic.
 Even though they’re still spicy (and they’re supposed to be!), they now have a sweet flavor that makes them more manageable (and crazy addictive!).

 Quick Candied Jalapenos

 Once cooked and cooled, these jalapenos are delicious on just about anything.
 Since we’re in the business of BBQ, I serve these with just about anything I smoke or grill.
-I also stick them on sandwiches, nachos, burritos, tacos, and so much more.
+They provide a great sweet, spicy addition to ribs, pulled pork, and more.
+I also stick them on sandwiches, nachos, burritos, tacos, and anything that needs a bit of added oomph.
 If you’re planning on taking an appetizer to a party, grab some cream cheese and chips and serve these candied jalapenos on top of the cream cheese for a sweet and spicy dip.

-Honestly, the possibilities are endless for quick candied jalapenos, and since they take less than 30 minutes to make, I bet you’ll be making them all. the. time.
+I seem to find new uses for these peppers all the time, and I have friends and family tell me candied jalapenos are some of their favorite toppings.
+Honestly, the possibilities are endless for quick candied jalapenos, and since they take less than 30 minutes to make, I bet you’ll be making them over and over again.

 How to Make Candied Jalapenos

 Making candied jalapenos is super quick and easy.
 Follow these 4 steps, and you’ll be snacking on this sweet and spicy goodness soon!